pixelomer/bin2video/README.md

 cc src/*.c -lm -O3 -o bin2video
 ```

+## Dependencies

+You must have `ffmpeg` and `ffprobe` in your PATH to use this program.

 ## Usage

-Run the program with no arguments for more details.
+Run the program with no arguments for more usage details.

 ```bash
 # Encode archive.zip as a video